Michael Sell

 Michael Sell (born August 23, 1972) is a former professional tennis player from the United States.
-He was the co-head coach of the women’s tennis team at Louisiana State University with Julia Sell from 2015 to April 2022.
+He was the co-head coach of the women's tennis team at Louisiana State University with Julia Sell from 2015 to April 2022.

 Career

-Before he turned professional, Sell played for the University of Georgia and was an All-American every year from 1992 to 1995.
-He won a bronze medal in the men's doubles at the 1993 Summer Universiade, partnering Rob Givone.
+At the 1989 Boys' Junior National Tennis Championship, Sell lost to Alexis Hombrecher in the 4th round.
+He had better success as a 4-time All-American for the University of Georgia.
+He and Rob Givone won the bronze medal in the men's doubles at the 1993 Summer Universiade.

 Sell appeared in the main singles draw of two Grand Slams.
-In the 1997 US Open he beat Cecil Mamiit in the opening round, then lost in four sets to Daniel Vacek the next time he played.
+In the 1997 US Open he beat Cecil Mamiit in the opening round, then lost in four sets to Daniel Vacek.
 He exited in the opening round of the 1998 French Open, losing to Jordi Mas, despite taking the first set 6–0.
 His best performance on the singles circuit came at the 1999 Japan Open Tennis Championships, where he defeated Mark Woodforde and Gouichi Motomura to make the round of 16.
 In the 2000 Heineken Open he had a win over world number 34 Nicolas Escude.

-As a doubles player he was more successful, reaching the second round of all four Grand Slams, including the 1998 Australian Open where he partnered French Open winner Gustavo Kuerten.
+In doubles, he reached the 2nd round of all four Grand Slams, including the 1998 Australian Open where he partnered French Open winner Gustavo Kuerten.
 His best results came when he teamed up with countryman David DiLucia.
 The pair twice made the semi-finals of San Jose's Sybase Open, in 1998 and 1999.

-He is now a tennis coach and has served as the personal coach of Monica Seles, Donald Young and John Isner.
+Sell served as the personal coach of Monica Seles, Donald Young, and John Isner.